ai lesson planning

 • Student Voice (artifact: peer feedback protocol + student reflections)

-• Context: "Mrs. Chen taught a 5-day fractions unit to 24 second graders, with mixed numeracy levels..."
+• Context: "This 5-day fractions unit was taught to a class of second graders with mixed numeracy levels..."

 • Purpose: "This lesson demonstrates differentiation through station rotations..."